jordany33/masterPortfolio/README.md

 npm start
 \```

-Your website should now be running on `http://localhost:1200` or the port specified in your `server.js`.
+Your website should now run on `http://localhost:1200` or the port specified in your `server.js`.

 ## Customization